Textualize/textual-serve/README.md

 Note that Textual-serve uses a custom protocol to communicate with Textual apps.
-It *does not* simply run a shell in your browser.
+It *does not* simply expose a shell in your browser.
-This means that there is no way for a user of the app to do anything malicious.
+There is no way for a malicious user to do anything the app-author didn't intend.

+## See also

+See also [textual-web](https://github.com/Textualize/textual-web) which serves Textual apps on a public URL.

+You can consider this project to essentially be a self-hosted equivalent of Textual-web.